Delhi Gurudwaras to distribute saplings as ‘prasad’, DSGMC’s Gogreen drive

 New Delhi, Aug 14: To beat the impending climate change looming large caused due to Global Warming and to foster tree plantation in the country, the Gurdwaras in Delhi will be distributing saplings as 'prasad'.

-The Delhi Delhi Sikh Gurdwara Management Committee (DSMGC) announced to distribute saplings as "prasad" on the occasion of 550th birth anniversary of Guru Nanak Dev.
+The Delhi Sikh Gurdwara Management Committee (DSMGC) announced to distribute saplings as "prasad" on the occasion of 550th birth anniversary of Guru Nanak Dev.
 DSGMC has launched a mega plantation drive to plant over one lakh trees at all gurdwaras and Sikh educational organisations.

 Reportedly, the committee has also stimulated educational institutions to plant trees.